 On average, the UK’s public sector spends a total of £1.8 billion on advertising and awareness campaigns every year.
 A range of sectors across government have created some highly creative and effective campaigns.
-This blog post will explore the benefits of marketing for a range of public sector services as well as some best practice examples.
+We have a wealth of experience in providing out of home solutions for the public sector and this blog post will explore our favourite best practice examples as well as the benefits of this form of advertising.

 Police and crime

 As we’ve discussed in previous posts, the words “discreet” and “advertising” aren’t often seen together.
 However, when it comes to public service communications surrounding crime, discreet formats can be incredibly effective.
 Unlike communication formats like leaflets, ticket advertising gives your target audience a reason for having the information and puts contact details directly into their hands.